yf19770/Live-Poll/README.md

     // Rule 2: No options can be added or removed from the 'counts' map. let mapKeysUnchanged = beforeCounts.keys() == afterCounts.keys();

-    // The entire update is only valid if ALL these conditions are true. return docKeysUnchanged && mapKeysUnchanged;
+    return docKeysUnchanged && mapKeysUnchanged;
   }
 }